MinhasKamal/ProgrammerTransformation/README.md

 ```

 ### 07. [Super Programmer](07.SuperProgrammer.cpp)
 You have improved time complexity from 'n' to '√n'!
 BRILLIANT!!!
-You cover boundary cases too.
+You covered boundary cases too.
 No room for unreliable codes :) <br>
 *Most importantly, who elite uses tab?!*

 ``` SuperProgrammer.cpp